-→ DRAM Timing Selectable (SPD)
+∽ DRAM Timing Selectable (SPD)

-Quick and Expert allows the Channel Interleaving and Rank Interleaving items to be configurable.
+Quick or Expert allows all DRAM timing control items below to be configurable.
 Options are: Auto (default), Quick, Expert.

-→ Profile DDR Voltage
+∽ Profile DDR Voltage

 When using a non-XMP memory module or Extreme Memory Profile (X.M.P.) is set to Disabled, this item will display as 1.5V.
 When Extreme Memory Profile (X.M.P.) is set to Profile1 or Profile2, this item will display the value based on the SPD data on the XMP memory.